-Reporting an accident in the workplace or Training Environment
+Reporting an accident in the workplace or training environment

-SON requires staff, apprentices, learners, and employers to report accidents so that SON can thoroughly investigate the matter and take steps to prevent them from recurring in the future.
-There are various types of workplace accidents that must be reported, and these include deaths, major injuries, injuries that require an employee, apprentice or learner to miss work for more than a seven-day period, work-related diseases, dangerous occurrences, and incidents where a member of the public is taken directly to hospital for treatment.
+We require staff, learners, and employers to report accidents so that we can thoroughly investigate the matter and take steps to prevent them from recurring in the future.
+There are various types of workplace accidents that must be reported, and these include deaths, major injuries, injuries that require an employee or learner to miss work for more than a seven-day period, work-related diseases, dangerous occurrences, and incidents where a member of the public is taken directly to hospital for treatment.